Second Ward NPP

 Neighborhood Partnership Project

 All projects, no matter how small, have a responsibility beyond simply meeting the needs of their users.
 They have a public responsibility to add to and enhance the neighborhoods in which they are built.
 They improve the social and economic viability and quality of life in a targeted distressed area.
-The 2nd Ward NPP-Keystone Communities Elm Street Neighborhood is using an integrated approach for neighborhood revitalization that serves as a launch pad to create linkages between the public and private sector for improved quality of life conditions and the built environment.
+The City of Bradford is using an integrated approach for neighborhood revitalization that serves as a launch pad to create linkages between the public and private sector for improved quality of life conditions and the built environment.

 Using a combination of community input, mapping information and knowledge developed by performing on-site housing and infrastructure surveys in addition to a neighborhood-wide Community Needs Survey, OECD staff and the NPP Advisory Committee have clearly identified areas that need to be addressed through the use of NPP tax credit funding and other federal, state and private funds.